-Generally, if you’ve got white walls, painting the ceiling a darker color will usually make the ceiling seem lower.
-Painting the ceiling a lighter color, on the other hand, makes the ceiling appear higher or the room appear bigger.
+If you tend to gravitate towards shades of white paint, it can be a little tricky picking out that desired pop of color for your ceiling.
+That’s because, generally, if you’ve got white walls, painting the ceiling a darker color will usually make it seem lower.
+Painting the ceiling a lighter color, on the other hand, makes it appear higher or the room appear bigger.
 Since you can’t get much lighter than white, and pretty much everything else is darker than white, most other colors will make the room seem at least a little bit lower.

 This needn’t discourage us from playing with color, however; after all, one person might see the room getting smaller while another one sees it getting cozier.
 Overall, it just means we should choose a room that already feels like it has a nice, high ceiling, so our darker ceiling color won’t make us feel like the room is closing in.
 Let’s dive deeper:

 Get an idea of how the color works with the light in the room